 The overall topography of the site slopes down from the west to the east.
 It is anticipated the direction of surface water and groundwater is to flow in the same direction.
-Groundwater was not encountered in the test boring performed for this current study or in the soils investigation for the neighboring area to the west.
+Groundwater was not encountered in the test boring performed for this study.